The SaaS Benchmark Guide: 7 Metrics Every Founder Needs to Track

 • who to hire?

-SaaS KPI:s become even more important if you plan to involve external people in your business - for example, if you plan to raise capital from VC, or exit and sell your company.
+And yes, SaaS KPI:s become important if you plan to involve external people in your business - for example, if you plan to raise capital from VC, or exit and sell your company.
+But also when bootstrapping, knowing your burn and how much to push the gas on costs is fundamental if you don't want to be stuck in what "Buy Back Your Time" refers to as Employee mode.

 What SaaS metrics and KPI:s to track (7 key ones)